-Housed in a self-contained building and sharing a secure playground with our Reception classes, our Nursery offers a broad and balanced curriculum following ‘Development Matters’.
+Sharing a secure playground and premises in the recently modernised self-contained section of our Victorian main building with our Reception classes, our Nursery offers a broad and balanced curriculum following ‘Development Matters’.

 Under ‘Development Matters’, the seven key areas of learning we work to develop in our children are: